PARTICULARS FILE

 a.
 Stipulates the existence and scope of its effort to address customer’s welfare?

-The Revised TPB Code of Corporate Governance states under Sec.33 thereof, thus: “Every Director and Officer accepts the position fully aware that he assumes certain responsibilities not only to the Board, but also with different constituencies or stakeholdes, who have the right to expect that the Board is being run in a prudent manner and with due regard to the interests of the all Stakeholders.
-Consequently, members of the Board and Officers shall deal failry with the Board’s employees, customers, suppliers and other stakeholders.
+The Revised TPB Code of Corporate Governance states under Sec.33 thereof, thus: “Every Director and Officer accepts the position fully aware that he assumes certain responsibilities not only to the Board, but also with different constituencies or stakeholders, who have the right to expect that the Board is being run in a prudent manner and with due regard to the interests of the all Stakeholders.
+Consequently, members of the Board and Officers shall deal fairly with the Board’s employees, customers, suppliers and other stakeholders.
 No member of the Board or Officer may take unfair advantage of the Board’s employees, customers, suppliers and other Stakeholders through manipulation, concealment, abuse of confidential or privileged information, misrepresentation of material facts or any other unfair dealing practice”.

-Revised TPB Code of Corporate Governance approved under Board Resolution No. 253, Series of 2020.
+Revised TPB Code of Corporate Governance

 b.
 Elaborates its efforts to interact with the communities in which they operate?